 Roxanne’s eyes found Jerome, who was flying about thirty feet from her; he turned to face her as though he sensed her looking at him and Roxanne raised her bat up and began moving it in circles.
 Jerome understood what she meant and gave her a grin before darting after a Bludger that was moving ahead of him.
 Roxanne kept her eye out for the other Bludger that Edison Barber, the remaining Beater for the Catapults, had hit towards Violet Adams, who had dived quickly out of the way by spinning upside down on her broom.

 “What on earth are Housley and Weasley doing?
 Barber hasn’t been able to get one hit on the Bludger since they both took control of it.
 A fabulous move, it’s clear to see that they’ve been practicing this one.”

-They continued this for a few more moments before Jerome fired the first Bludger towards Carson Steil the Catapults Seeker, who was speeding along the bottom of the pitch after Violet, clearly both having seen the Snitch.
-The Bludger just narrowly missed Steil, causing him to veer off slightly, but try to fly back on the path he had been.
+They continued this for a few more moments before Jerome fired the first Bludger towards Carson Steil, the Catapults Seeker, who was speeding along the bottom of the pitch after Violet, clearly both having seen the Snitch.
+The Bludger just narrowly missed Steil, causing him to veer off slightly, but he tried to fly back on the path he had been.

-“Adams has caught the Snitch!”
-The cheer around the stadium was almost deafening and Roxanne felt like she was floating on cloud nine as she continued punching the air, Jerome was flying towards her and slowed down enough to hug her in excitement.
-“That was some fine work by Weasley and Housley in knocking Steil off of Violet’s back and the crowd is going wild.
-And so they should, with the points added for the capture of the Snitch, the Appleby Arrows have won the match with a score of 260 - 70.”
+“Addams has caught the Snitch!”
+The cheer around the stadium was almost deafening and Roxanne felt like she was floating on cloud nine as she continued punching the air.
+Jerome was flying towards her and slowed down enough to hug her in excitement.
+“That was some fine work by Weasley and Housley in knocking Steil off of Violet’s back.
+The crowd is going wild and so they should, with the points added for the capture of the Snitch, the Appleby Arrows have won the match with a score of 260 - 70.”

 Roxanne and Jerome pulled away from each other and soon joined their other teammates, who had begun to circle the stadium in a celebratory fly.
 The Caerphilly Catapults were all flying to the ground to commiserate each other, whilst the referee was waving his wand so that the Bludgers would go back into their box.